We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 The boom lift is often also referred to as a cherry picker, a man lift, or a basket crane.

 Like the scissor lift, a boom lift is a hydraulic lift system.
-However, unlike the scissor lift, the boom lift raises a platform at an angle from the base, thereby offering more mobility and the maximum height reachable.
+However, unlike the scissor lift, the boom lift raises a platform at an angle from the base, thereby offering more mobility and maximum reachable height.
 But on the other hand, they are also typically more expensive to rent than scissor lifts, costing about $400 or more a day straight out of your pocket.

 A Boom lift generally consists of a grounded base, a hydraulic lift system that powers a crane, and an attached platform or bucket.
 They are sometimes attached to a truck or van, which makes transport much more manageable.